-As podcast popularity continues to rise, getting your podcast on iTunes is as important as ever…
+As podcast popularity continues to rise, getting your podcast on Apple Podcasts (formerly iTunes) is as important as ever.

 The shift from podcasts on iTunes to Apple Podcasts

-But another important shift happened in 2012, when Apple released their dedicated Podcasts app on the iPhone.
+In 2012, Apple released their dedicated Podcasts app on the iPhone.
 Shortly after, the app became a default app on all iPhones.

 This was a huge deal for podcasters because in the late 2000s, podcasting was still a pretty foreign concept to most listeners.
 So when you stumbled across a new show, the host had to spend a lot of energy just teaching people how to listen to their podcast.